rdilweb/PickleCore/README.md

 ## Customization

-PickleCore is (probably) the most customizable theme out in the Jekyllverse.
+PickleCore is (most likely) the most customizable-out-of-the-box theme out in the Jekyllverse.
 Here is a list of keys you can put in your `_config.yml` and what they do:

 * `name` - the name of the site (main title)
 * `webmanifest` - link to a `manifest.json` or a file with the `.webmanifest` extension (used by Google for web apps, link must be relative to the root page of the site)